Mustafa-Almohsen/Ghostchars-/README.md

 2.2 Mode: random

 ./zwbypass.py -i $'admin' --mode random --encode --prob 0.4
+Output: adm%E2%80%8Bin

-Output: adm%E2%80%8Bin                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    # So 👉 %E2%80%8B 👉 decoded 👉 'balnk​' (but you won’t see it since it’s invisible). 👉 I suggest to used for Obfuscation purposes: In URLs, or filenames/words to bypass filters.
+# So 👉 %E2%80%8B 👉 decoded 👉 'balnk​' (but you won’t see it since it’s invisible). 👉 I suggest to used for Obfuscation purposes: In URLs, or filenames/words to bypass filters.

-4. Mode: keywords
-Command: ./zwbypass.py -i "user=admin&role=user" --mode keywords --keywords admin,role --zw zwsp
-Output: user=a​d​m​i​n&r​o​l​e=user ---> (admin and role split by zero-width spaces, rest untouched). ----> Encoded: user=a%E2%80%8Bd%E2%80%8Bm%E2%80%8Bi%E2%80%8Bn&r%E2%80%8Bo%E2%80%8Bl%E2%80%8Be=user

-5. Mode: homoglyphs
 Command: ./zwbypass.py -i "script" --mode homoglyphs
 Output: sсrірт ---> Notice: s replaced with Cyrillic 'ѕ' (U+0455) and  'c' replaced with Cyrillic с (U+0441) and 'i' replaced with Cyrillic і (U+0456) - Other letters stay the same.
 Looks identical but isn’t.